jackzheng2496/learningC/README.md

   age[100] and there wouldn't be a compilation error.
 The number that is outputted varies and this is definitely can be a source of upcoming bugs.
   -3/9/16
+- Forward declarations allow use of functions before defining them.
+  Not too sure how that works because I thought C just read instructions from top to bottom.
+I am assuming there exist some sort of jump command in place of those predefined functions ?? -3/10/16